Trevon Coley

-Trevon Coley (born July 13, 1994) is an American football defensive end who is a free agent.
+Trevon Coley (born July 13, 1994) is an American professional football defensive end.
 He played college football at Florida Atlantic.
 He has previously played for the Washington Redskins, Indianapolis Colts, Cleveland Browns, Baltimore Ravens, and New York Jets.

-Early years
+Early life

 Coley played high school football for the Patriots at Miramar High School in Miramar, Florida.
 He was named Second Team All-State for his senior season in 2011.

 College career

 Coley played for the Florida Atlantic Owls of Florida Atlantic University from 2012 to 2015.
 He was named First Team All-Conference USA in 2015.
 He was also team captain and the team's MVP in 2015.
 Coley played in 48 games, all starts, during his college career.
 He was a communication major at Florida Atlantic.
 He played in the 2016 East–West Shrine Game.

 Professional career

+Pre-draft

-Coley was rated the 33rd best defensive tackle in the 2016 NFL Draft by NFLDraftScout.com.
+Coley was rated the 33rd best defensive tackle in the 2016 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would go undrafted, stating "While he's got decent play strength, solid hand usage and the desired motor, his smallish stature will be tough to overlook for teams during the draft.
 With that said, he's a good football player and will get his shot in a camp."